captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 Yes.
 ---
 ## MARKS:
-You get it.
+I'll get it.
 ---
 I just made tea,
 ---
 would you have a cup of tea with me?
 ---
 ## ESTHER:
-Thank you, that would be nice.
+That would be nice.
+Thank you.
 ---
+---
 ## MARKS:
 Is the tea hot enough?
+---
 Milk?
+---
 Would you like sugar, of
 course?
 ---